18F/open-source-program/pages/practice.md

+---
+layout: page
-## Practicing our open source policy
+title: "Practicing our open source policy"
+---

 This document is meant to give specific team guidance on putting our [open source policy](policy.md) into practice.